mrzepa/pypanrestv2/README.md

 ## License

-This project is licensed under the MIT.
-See the [LICENSE](./https://opensource.org/license/mit) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://opensource.org/license/mit) file for details.

 ---